Mastering Reliability in Azure Functions: Best Practices You Need

 Key takeaways

-- →Avoid including WEBSITE_CONTENTSHARE in your first ARM template deployment.
+- →Do not include WEBSITE_CONTENTSHARE during your first ARM template deployment.

 Why it matters

-In production, the reliability of Azure Functions directly impacts application performance and user experience.
-Proper configuration and planning can prevent downtime and enhance scalability.
+In production, the reliability of your Azure Functions directly impacts your application's performance and user experience.
+Misconfigurations can lead to downtime, affecting service delivery and customer satisfaction.

 Code examples